Bengals–Browns rivalry: 1970–1979: The first meetings

-1980–90 Playoff contenders
+1980–1990: Playoff contenders

 Both teams had several playoff runs throughout the 1980s.

 The Bengals appeared in two Super Bowls during the decade (XVI and XXIII), losing both to the San Francisco 49ers.
 The Browns played in three AFC Championship games during the decade, but lost all of them to the Denver Broncos.

 Prior to the 1980 season, the Bengals hired former Browns head coach Forrest Gregg.
 The Browns beat Gregg and the Bengals in both meetings that year, including a division-clinching 27–24 win in Cincinnati.
+In the season ending clinching game, Thom Darden used a forearm tackle to the face of Pat McInally.
+McInally was unconscious for about 10 minutes and left the field on a stretcher, but he returned in the second half to make three receptions for 86 yards, including a game-tying touchdown.
+The hit and McInally's recovery are a legendary part of the intrastate rivalry.

 Because of the 1982 NFL players strike, the game in Cleveland that season was cancelled.
 The Bengals won the only meeting of the year in Cincinnati, 23–10: this marks the only season to date in which the Browns and Bengals did not meet twice.

 On December 14, 1986, the Browns routed the Bengals 34–3 at Riverfront Stadium to clinch the AFC Central division title.
 The Browns and Bengals battled for the division title throughout the late 1980s, with the Browns winning the AFC Central title in 1986, 1987, and 1989; the Bengals won the division in 1988 and 1990.

 On December 10, 1989, during a Bengals home game against the Seattle Seahawks, Bengals fans booed and threw snowballs and various other objects onto the field, at Seahawks players and officials, and at game officials in response to questionable calls.
 The Seahawks were deep in their own territory, and citing safety concerns, refused to continue play until the field was cleared.
 Bengals head coach Sam Wyche got on the stadium's public address system and told the fans: "Will the next person that sees anybody throw anything onto this field, point them out, and get them out of here.
 You don't live in Cleveland, you live in Cincinnati!"

 Paul Brown owned the Bengals until his death in August 1991: at the time, his Bengals held a 22–19 record against his former team.